QuorumDMS/ftp-srv/README.md

 ```
 resolve({
   fs, // [optional] custom file system class
-  cwd // [optional] initial working directory (if not using custom file system)
+  cwd, // [optional] initial working directory (if not using custom file system),
+  blacklist, // [optional] commands to forbid for this connection only
+  whitelist // [optional] if set, only these commands are allowed for this connection only
 })
 ```